-With the rising cost of living and water companies increasing bills, collecting as much water as possible from natural resources can help towards reducing the cost of your water usage, and more importantly, it can reduce the negative impact that excessive water usage has on the environment.
+With the rising cost of living, and water companies increasing bills, collecting water from natural resources can help towards reducing the cost of your water usage, and more importantly, reduce the negative impact that excessive water usage has on the environment.

 Sustainability is key when thinking about collecting and conserving water.
 You don’t have to live off grid and draw your water supply from a well to contribute to the wellbeing of the planet.
 You just need to be clever about how you use what is already available.

 No ‘buts’ – use a water butt

 Using a water butt (you can have more than one, depending on the space available) to collect rainwater to water your plants can help save money and the earth’s resources.
 Installing a water butt underneath the roof or shed guttering will make use of overflow when it rains.

 Rainwater collected will often be the ideal temperature for plants and it’s free – courtesy of nature itself.
 Not only can it help you save on water bills, but it can contribute towards saving the environment by reducing reliance on mains water supplies which, through their operation in pumping and treating water, produce carbon.
 It also takes the pressure off rivers and wetlands, helping conserve natural habitats of wildlife.

 How can a watering can be more effective than a hosepipe?